KemonDream/MacThermalAway/README.md

   - Will include scripts marked its roles.
 Run carefully cause there're highly dangerous code that modified the root system.
 You should check each line for safe.
   - VoltageShift at https://github.com/sicreative/VoltageShift build or using provided unix files.
 - Step 4 : Turn off SIP and authenticated_root completely.(We doing root modifications and third party kext injection.)
-  -Boot into recovery...
+  - Boot into recovery...
--Step 5 :
+- Step 5 :
 # Known Issues
 - Login progress bar may be a much slower loading than usual
 - Login items may be slow due to throttle (bd_prochot).